MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-Realm/content.md

 ## Realm's Results Type

+In the above code, the call to `realm.objects(Person)` returns an object of type `Results<Person>`.
+The `objects()` method is special because it returns a template type, indicated by the angled brackets <>.
+Template types are useful because they can take on many different types.
+For instance, the return type in the code above is `Results<Person>` because we requested all Person objects from our default Realm.
+However, if we had a `Dog` type and requested all Dogs from our default Realm, the return type would be `Results<Dog>`.

-In the above code, the call to `realm.objects(Person)` returns an object of type `Results`. `Results` is a special type used by Realm and is similar to an array.
-The `Results` type can be indexed using square bracket [] notation or using `for..in` loops.
+The `Results` type is similar to arrays and can be indexed using square bracket [] notation or using `for..in` loops.

 ## Filtering Objects